Ismael7412/SUSY/README.md

 # SUSY

-Notebooks of machine learning algorythms applied to the search of supersymmetric particles.
+Notebooks of machine learning and deep learning algorythms applied to the search of supersymmetric particles.
 The dataset is available at: https://archive.ics.uci.edu/ml/datasets/SUSY